Costa Rica Covid 19 Updates & FAQ

 What is Open?

-In the popular destinations such as Arenal Volcano, Monteverde, Tamarindo, Playas del Coco and other coastal towns, a few shops, bars and restaurants are currently open until 10 pm, and many tours are operating.
-We see businesses opening daily as travel restrictions continue to ease.
-We expect by November that most businesses will be open to the public.
+In the popular destinations such as Arenal Volcano, Monteverde, Tamarindo, Playas del Coco all shops, bars and restaurants are currently open until 10 pm, and all tours are operating as usual.

-What is closed and not expected to open in the near future: Concerts, public spectacles, fairs (except farmer’s markets), sporting events (with some exceptions), expos, conference centers, skate parks and children’s games, amusement parks, bars, nightclubs, casinos.
+What is closed: Concerts, public spectacles, fairs (except farmer’s markets), sporting events (with some exceptions), expos, conference centers, skate parks and children’s games, amusement parks.

 Costa Rica Coronavirus Sanitary Regulations